 Are you finding, obviously flexibility is a really big thing for parents in general, both women and men, but are you finding that there has been any female attrition during COVID?
 Have you lost women during this process, or have you managed to shore up their roles due to the flexibility that you’ve been able to provide to them?

-Mich: I was trying to seek that data, because I’ll just be very transparent – we have also been working through what we call our “T 22 Program,” and so we have been making some significant changes to the shape of our workforce, and had announced about two years ago that we would reduce 11,000 roles in the organization, and then hire back 1500 in the new capabilities that we needed, the STEM areas that I was referencing earlier.
+Mich: I was trying to seek that data, because I’ll just be very transparent – we have also been working through what we call our “T 22 Program,” and so we have been making some significant changes to the shape of our workforce, and had announced about two years ago that we would reduce 11,000 roles in the organisation, and then hire back 1500 in the new capabilities that we needed, the STEM areas that I was referencing earlier.
 We’ve had some waves of changes to our workforce, and I’m not aware of anything disproportionate to gender in those reductions.

 And I’m also not aware of any gender impact in terms of COVID.
 In fact, in the spectrum of areas that I work in, which is working with the consumer, small business team, working with the product and technology team, I’m not aware of any female that has had to leave the organization because they didn’t have the flexibility that they needed during this time.